Depth-Based Local Center Clustering: A Framework for Handling Different Clustering Scenarios: Introduction

 Density-based clustering assumes that clusters are regions of high density separated by low-density areas, making it well-suited for detecting arbitrarily shaped clusters.
-For instance, density-based spatial clustering of applications with noise (DBSCAN; \cite{ester1996density}) sets a threshold and minimum point count for a region to be considered dense.
-Then, dense regions that can be directly connected with each other are merged into a cluster.
-However, DBSCAN's reliance on a fixed threshold limits its ability to handle clusters with varying densities.
+In this paradigm, exemplars are implicitly or explicitly defined as density maxima or points located within dense regions.
+A classical example is density-based spatial clustering of applications with noise (DBSCAN; \cite{ester1996density}), which characterizes clusters as density-connected components, where each component is represented by a ``core point''.
+While effective for arbitrary shapes, its reliance on a fixed threshold limits its ability to handle clusters with varying densities.

-Hierarchical clustering, on the other hand, adopts a tree-like approach to iteratively merge or split clusters.
-It offers two main strategies: agglomerative (bottom-up) and divisive (top-down).
-The resulting dendrogram represents cluster relationships, from an all-inclusive cluster at the top to individual objects at the bottom \cite{rani12013study}.
-While hierarchical clustering provides an intuitive structure, its high computational cost and irreversible decisions make it less suitable for large datasets or complex cluster shapes.

-Density peak clustering (DPC) \cite{rodriguez2014clustering}, introduced in $2014$, takes a different approach by combining density and distance to identify cluster centers.
-It locates density peaks based on a decision graph, where density is plotted on the y-axis and the distance to the nearest higher-density point on the x-axis.
-This method allows for manual selection of cluster centers and performs well with varying-density clusters.
-However, it can struggle with robustness, as density peaks may correspond to satellite points rather than true cluster centers.

-An improved version, fast main density peak clustering within relevant regions (R-MDPC) \cite{guan2024fast}, proposed in $2024$, incorporates hierarchical concepts by applying single-linkage clustering to density peaks, defining relevant regions as density-connected areas.
-This enhancement better handles complex cluster shapes by merging single-density peak clusters and reducing satellite peak interference.
-However, for highly overlapping or extremely high-dimensional datasets, R-MDPC may collapse all points into one region, behaving similarly to the original DPC.
+Mean shift clustering \cite{comaniciu2002mean} further adopts a density-driven exemplar definition by iteratively shifting points toward local modes of an estimated density function.
+The resulting modes act as exemplars that summarize local structure without requiring a predefined number of clusters.
+However, the effectiveness of mean shift depends critically on hyperparameters for estimating density (e.g., the kernel bandwidth).

+Density peak clustering (DPC; \cite{rodriguez2014clustering}) explicitly defines exemplars as density peaks that are well separated from higher-density points.
+A key limitation of it is that spurious (satellite) peaks may be promoted to exemplars, which degrades robustness.
+Recent work has therefore incorporated hierarchical ideas to improve exemplar grouping.
+In particular, fast main density peak clustering within relevant regions (R-MDPC; \cite{guan2024fast}) introduces the notion of relevant regions by first forming single-peak clusters led by density peaks and then merging density-connected single-peak clusters into larger regions, within which main peaks are identified.
+This enhancement better handles complex cluster shapes and reducing satellite peak interference.
+More broadly, such hierarchical schemes provides a generic mechanism for grouping representatives via linkage criteria.
+See also \cite{ran2023comprehensive, xu2016denpehc, xia2025gbct} for related clustering methods that adopt hierarchical schemes to merge over-fragmented components.